aubreycoffey/ipf-scrna-seq-integration/README.md

 ## Contact

 Questions or issues?
-Open a GitHub issue or reach out at [YOUR EMAIL].
+Open a GitHub issue or reach out at aubreymariecoffey@gmail.com.